wead-hsu/semi-vae/README.md

 This project is to replicate the results reported in '2015-kingma-Semi-supervised-learning-with-deep-generative-models'.
 The author has pushed his code in 'https://github.com/dpkingma/nips14-ssl'.

-During programming, I found that the hyper-parameters should be carefully chosen, or learning will not converge:
+During programming, I found that the hyper-parameters should be carefully chosen, otherwise the learning will not converge:

  1. batch_size (1000 -> 250): when batch_size is 1000, not converge at all
  2. num_hidden_layer (2 -> 1): learnable but slow